girldevelopit/gdi-slides-template/readme.md

 # Girl Develop It Slides Template

 We use a customized reveal.js template for all Girl Develop It course slides.
 Each time you create a new course, clone a fresh copy of the blank slides.
-All the styles and plugins you need are included; you only need to edit the HTML to include your content.
+All the styles and plugins you need are included; you only need to edit the index.html file to include your content.

+The sample slides include examples of the most common slide types, including images, lists, code examples, etc.

 ## reveal.js